bluesam1/AI-Math-Tutor/docs/architecture.md

 **Backend Dependency Compatibility Notes:**

 - Express 4.x is stable and well-tested
-- AWS SDK: Choose either v2 (aws-sdk) or v3 (modular @aws-sdk/client-\* packages)
+- Firebase Admin SDK 12.x is latest for server-side operations
-  - **Recommendation:** Use AWS SDK v3 for better tree-shaking and smaller bundle size
+- Firebase Functions 5.x is latest for Cloud Functions v2
-- ioredis 5.x is latest stable for Redis connections
+- Firestore client 4.x is latest for session storage
 - OpenAI SDK 4.x is latest for GPT-4 and Vision API
 - Anthropic SDK 0.9.x is latest for Claude API (alternative provider)